tebl/Amiga-DrawBridge/Greaseweazle/README.md

 ***) As detailed in the build notes, you may need to adjust these to match the type of LED you are installing.
 As long as you aren't installing the clear bright LEDs you should shouldn't have to change these except for preferences.
 Do the math if you have the correct datasheets and know how to do them, I find it easier to just throw something in there and see what happens.

+****) Footprint for R10 provided as a spot for installing new resistor if the specific *Blue Pill* clone needs it and the original has been removed from the board, consult [Greaseweazle FAQ](https://github.com/keirf/Greaseweazle/wiki/Troubleshooting-FAQ) for more information.
+If unsure, do **NOT** install it.

-****) These are used in various places of the project.
+*****) These are used in various places of the project.
 You can usually find some kits for M3 nylon standoffs, for the 6mm hex standoffs used on the bottom I've just cut off the screw part of it.